 Notice of Privacy Practices

-GetPepWell, Inc. ("GetPepWell") is required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to maintain the privacy of your Protected Health Information (PHI), to provide you with this Notice of Privacy Practices, and to abide by the terms of this Notice currently in effect.
+GetPepWell, Inc. ("GetPepWell") is required by the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and applicable regulations to maintain the privacy of your Protected Health Information ("PHI"), to provide you with this Notice of Privacy Practices, and to abide by the terms of the Notice currently in effect.
 This Notice applies to all PHI created, received, maintained, or transmitted by GetPepWell in connection with the telehealth services we provide.

 Our Duties